Best Cheap Health Insurance in New Hampshire (2026)

 Is $200 a month expensive for health insurance in New Hampshire?

 No, $200 per month is affordable for New Hampshire medical insurance.
-That's around half the state average before discounts.
+That's less than half of the state average before discounts.

 What is the average cost of health insurance in NH?

-The average cost of a health insurance plan in New Hampshire is $373 per month for an individual Silver health plan.
-That means NH has the cheapest average rates of any state in the country.
+The average cost of a health insurance plan in New Hampshire is $491 per month for an individual Silver health plan.
+That means NH has one of the cheapest average rates of any state in the country.

 How do I get health insurance in New Hampshire?